kalawy/reachability-cursor-priv/README.md

 that forces you to use adb with a computer

 this module adds the application as priv-app in system whith this permission enabled by default

+ credits:
+ kalawy@xda for the module
+ NiftyUi@xda for the app